Van life: Why a cast iron pot has a place in your road trips

 • a form of assumed simplicity

-It is the opposite of impersonal or purely technical accessories.
+It's the opposite of impersonal or purely technical accessories.
 And in a world where many seek to travel differently, that matters.

 Why the cast iron cauldron aligns well with a van life purchasing logic